 Esau was too well brought up and respectful of his father to do anything drastic to his mother to pay her back, but he was the type of person who would make her feel his displeasure over her betrayal.
 It certainly would be evident in the vibes she got from him.
 His voice was probably studiously polite, but cold when he answered her, and he probably avoided her as much as possible.
 If Rebekah longed to heal his hurt, he would sense that.
 To make her suffer, he would refuse to accept her repentance and receive her offers of love.

-Esau had boasted of their virtues to try to put him at ease about the marriages.
-No, Esau could see that his father had not been fooled.
-If he was sending Jacob away to get a wife from among the Semites, and specifically from their own close relatives, then Dad was not pleased with him for having married these ungodly daughters of ungodly Ham, though he had never said anything to Esau directly because the deed had already been done before he found out about it.
+Esau boasted of their virtues and political connections to try to put Isaac at ease about the marriages, but he could see that his father was not fooled.
+If he was sending Jacob away to get a wife from among the Semites, and specifically from their own close relatives, then Dad was not pleased with him for having married these ungodly daughters of ungodly Ham.

-It is likely that she never warmed to Rebekah, taking her husband's part against his mother, nor is it likely that Rebekah felt particularly warm towards her.
-After all, Ishmael was the son of Abraham's slave, who had been no relative of hers, and as Mahaleth/Bashemath shared her husband's grudge against his mother, it would be hard to get any warm response to overtures of friendship.
-But Mahaleth felt kinship with Isaac and it was mutual, for he loved his brother Ishmael, and grew very fond of his niece.4
+It is possible that she never warmed to Rebekah, taking her husband's part against his mother, nor is it likely that Rebekah felt particularly warm towards her.
+After all, Ishmael was the son of Abraham's slave, who had been no relative of hers, and if Mahaleth/Bashemath shared her husband's grudge against his mother, it would be hard to get any warm response to overtures of friendship.
+But Mahaleth felt kinship with Isaac and it was mutual, for he loved his brother Ishmael, and grew very fond of his niece.5

 Eventually, Isaac sent Esau away to establish his own territory.
 The land of Canaan was slated for Jacob's descendents and, like Ishmael, the older brother had to be prevented from marring the chosen one's inheritance.
 Isaac, at that point, probably gave Esau a third of his wealth and pointed out that there was not room for both Esau's herds and what he was looking after for Jacob, which Jacob would receive when he died.
 Esau could see that his portion was quite sizeable, regardless of what his brother had gained by deception, and he was likely relieved to get away from the mockers in the tribe who called him Red, pretending that it was because his hair was red, but really because he had given away his birthright for goulash made from red lentils.
 Though he was going to miss his father, he was glad to get away from those who had contempt for him.